pavan485/postgres-python/README.md

           }
 ---
-In the config_mongo.py file, enter your MongoDB url, database name and collection name where the data will be stored.
-The default MongoDB URL for a local installation is http://localhost:27017
+In the 'config_postgres.yaml' file, enter your database name, user, password, table name.

 ### How to run